The nmtui Command and Utility on Linux

-The nmtui utility provides a curses-based application for managing network devices and connections.
-The following command starts this utility.
+The nmtui utility provides a curses-based application for managing Ethernet cards and connections.
+A connection is a collection of settings the Ethernet card needs to connect to the network.
+The following command starts the nmtui utility.

 #nmtui